Category

 Video essay work splits into three layers.
 Most tool reviews collapse them into "editing software."
 The collapse is why most video essayists buy the wrong tool first.

 Research layer.
-The corpus of sources, articles, interviews, archival material, and supporting data the essay rests on.
+The corpus of sources, articles, interviews, and archival material the essay rests on.
 Strong video essays are obviously researched; weak ones are obviously not.
-Research tools include NotebookLM for source grounding, Otter.ai for interview transcription, Storyflow for canvas synthesis, and Milanote for visual research collection.
+Research tools: NotebookLM, Otter.ai, Storyflow, Milanote.

 Narrative layer.
-The script, the structure, the arc, the cold open, the act breaks.
-The narrative layer is where research becomes a story.
-Storyflow's canvas holds the script outline alongside the research it draws from.
-Descript turns the transcript into the script editing surface.
-WriterDuet handles screenplay-format scripts when the essay is dialogue-heavy.
+The script, the arc, the cold open, the act breaks, where research becomes a story.
+Storyflow's canvas holds the outline alongside the research it draws from; Descript turns the transcript into the editing surface.

 Edit layer.
 The actual cutting, color, audio, and pacing.
 DaVinci Resolve is the strongest free option; Premiere Pro is the industry standard; Descript handles transcript-driven editing for talking-head formats.